Influence of the American Revolution on the French Revolution: Thomas Paine

-Thomas Paine played a direct role in the French Revolution and came close to being guillotined.^{:83} In 1792, the Legislative Assembly gave Paine an honorary French citizen in recognition of the publishing of his Rights of Man, Part II.^{:62} He was elected as a deputy to the National Convention and was one of nine members of a group charged with drafting a constitution.
+Thomas Paine played a direct role in the French Revolution and came close to being guillotined.^{:83} In 1792, the Legislative Assembly made Paine an honorary French citizen in recognition of the publishing of his Rights of Man, Part II.^{:62} He was elected as a deputy to the National Convention and was one of nine members of a group charged with drafting a constitution.
 His draft had decidedly Girondin overtones (that is, he revealed himself to be a moderate within the revolutionary movement).^{:1} He opposed the execution of the King, preferring that he be exiled to the United States.
 This placed him firmly in the camp of the Girondins, who were soon to be purged as counter-revolutionaries during the Terror.

 In late December 1793, Paine was expelled from the National Convention and was arrested by the Council of Public Security under a law ordering the arrest of all foreign nationals of countries that were at war with France on the grounds that they were agents of foreign powers (in this, Paine was treated as a British national).^{:84}.
 Gouvernour Morris did little to effect his release.
 After Morris was replaced as minister, his successor, James Monroe, secured Paine’s release by arguing that he was an American citizen.
 Though in poor health due to his prison stay, Paine was reinstated to the Convention.
 He was one of only three députés to oppose the adoption of the new 1795 constitution, because it eliminated universal suffrage, which had been proclaimed (for men) by the Montagnard Constitution of 1793.